ElektraInitiative/libelektra/doc/help/elektra-backends.md

 dependence.
 Not every plugin has the burden to be portable anymore.
 That is no problem because the plugins are separate subprojects and maintainers can decide if they should be built for a specific platform or not.
-Afterwards users can choose which plugins they want to install and use.
+Afterward, users can choose which plugins they want to install and use.
 And finally, the administrator can choose which of the plugins should be loaded for each backend.
 If a specific feature is not needed, it is not included and does not cause additional overhead.
 Given the